Esther Phillips

-Esther Phillips (born Esther Mae Washington; December 23, 1935 - August 7, 1984) was an American singer, best known for her R&B vocals.
+Esther Phillips (December 23, 1935 – August 7, 1984), born Esther Mae Jones, was an American singer, best known for her R&B vocals.
 She rose to prominence in 1950, scoring several major R&B hits including "Double Crossing Blues" and "Mistrustin' Blues" under the moniker "Little Esther."
 In the 1960s, she achieved chart success with the country song "Release Me" and recorded in the pop, jazz, blues and soul genres.
 Phillips received four Grammy nominations, including for her album From a Whisper to a Scream in 1973, as well as for the album that featured her disco recording of "What a Diff'rence a Day Makes," which was a major hit in 1975.
 She died from liver and kidney failure due to long-term drug abuse in 1984.

 Biography

 Early life

-Phillips was born Esther Mae Washington in Galveston, Texas, U.S. Her parents divorced during her adolescence, and she divided her time between her father, in Houston, and her mother, in the Watts section of Los Angeles.
+Esther Phillips was born Esther Mae Jones in Galveston, Texas, the daughter of Arthur Jones and Lucille (née) Washington.
+Her parents divorced during her adolescence, and she divided her time between her father, in Houston, and her mother, in the Watts section of Los Angeles.
 She was brought up singing in church and was reluctant to enter a talent contest at a local blues club, but her sister insisted.
 A mature singer at the age of 14, she won the amateur talent contest in 1949 at the Barrelhouse Club, owned by Johnny Otis.
 Otis was so impressed that he recorded her for Modern Records and added her to his traveling revue, the California Rhythm and Blues Caravan, billed as Little Esther.
 She later took the surname Phillips as her stage name, reportedly inspired by a sign at a gas station.